jas20202/PasswordManagerSecurityDemo/README.md

 # PasswordManagerSecurityDemo
-Demo of an insecure PW manager for Software Engeneering lecture For context:
+Demo of an insecure PW manager for Software Engeneering lecture.

+For context:
 I want to show what vulnerabilities are and how to prevent them